 Later in the week, I learned that one of my favorite poets, Mary Oliver, died at the age of 83.
 When I heard this news, I felt sad, but the grief was tempered with understanding and acceptance; she had lived a long, inspired life and she left us an incredible legacy: Her esteemed body of work.
 She received the National Book Award and a Pulitzer Prize; she was no literary slouch.
-I’d only discovered her work a few years ago, but she quickly became one of my muses and her “praise poems,” sources of comfort.
+I’d only discovered her work a few years ago, but she quickly became one of my muses and her praise poems, sources of comfort.
 In an interview she gave last year to the “On Being” podcast, she said, “I acknowledge my feelings and gratitude for life by praising the world and whoever made living things.”
-Her way of communing with nature and translating her nuanced observations into accessible language connected strongly with me and many others in my spiritual community.
+Her way of communing with nature and translating her nuanced observations into accessible language connected strongly with me and my community.
 People in my social circles shared poems like “Wild Geese” and “The Summer Day” so frequently that I began to think of Mary Oliver like a member of my extended family.
 Indeed, like many others, I ask myself the poignant question that ends her poem, “The Summer Day”: What do I plan to do with my one wild and precious life?

-When I offered my first creative-arts workshop of this new year, I left the experience feeling joyful and grateful for what I hope will become a future of community-building through the arts.
+When I offered a creative-arts workshop this week, I left the experience feeling joyful and grateful for what I hope will become a future of community-building through the arts.
 Over two hours, I witnessed the participants as they connected mindfully to their creativity and then shared with each other about their image-making experience in a such a beautiful, authentic way.
 While they were creating, I took about ten minutes to make a quick artwork: A mandala that elaborates on my new year’s intention about living with integrity (as I wrote about in my previous blog post), noting that it is “Sacred Ground.”
 The participants left our time together with their own colorful artworks, personal intentions for the new year, and some plans to activate those intentions.
 I expressed appreciation to the participants for joining me, and they reciprocated that sentiment.

 In the months since she received her diagnosis, I had not seen Judy in person.
 I knew she was receiving challenging medical treatments.
 I had, however, sent cards to wish her well which included messages of hope and appreciation for her past support.
 I considered reaching out to her in a more direct way, to offer to bring some art supplies to her home, to spend some time creating with her.
 But for one reason or another I didn’t make that call.
 One reason was that I thought she and her family might want privacy, as I had wanted when my own late parents had experienced serious illnesses in recent years.
-Another reason probably has to do with my discomfort around illness, having been a full-time caregiver for my father in the three years before he died.
+Another reason probably has to do with my lingering discomfort around chronic illness, having been a full-time caregiver for my father in the three years before he died.
 Long goodbyes are hard for me, but I now regret not reaching out to discover if Judy might have wanted my company.
 I hope that attending her upcoming memorial service will bring me into contact with others who knew and loved her and provide some sense of closure; it’s difficult to sit with these feelings of loss.

 As I take the entirety of the week’s events into account, I cannot ignore the facts: One of my friends died and my community lost a beloved sister, but just a few days earlier a baby was born.
 And I’m sure many more babies have been born since then.
 I wonder, do births temper the loss we feel from deaths?
 For every death there is a birth of some kind, whether it is, in this case, the birth of a human being, or the birth of an idea, or a new connection between people, or a new artwork, or simply a new breath.
 As I consider that, I take one breath, then another.
 Through some miracle the creation of breath happens inside my body without me doing anything special.
 Breath joins us at our beginning and leaves us at our ending.
 Breath joins us as one people no matter where we live or what religion we are or whom we love.
 I’m reminded of the phrase Mary Oliver used in her poem, “When Death Comes,” that I have borrowed, in homage, as the title for this essay: “When it’s over, I want to say all my life / I was a bride married to amazement.”
 Birth, death, breath.
 We need not look far for sources of amazement.